 Our walk leaves the site of the National Stone Centre and follows the High Peak Trail down to the junction with the Cromford Canal.
 Both the canal and railway are wonderfully preserved examples of the area's industrial heritage.
 We then ascend through woodland and explore hidden paths, memorials and the site of Black Rocks, a huge mass of millstone grit cliffs and boulders.
 Climbing out of the woodland to our high point we are rewarded with views towards Carsington Water.
 A descent into the town of Wirksworth allows us to explore many quirky lanes and properties before returning to the Stone Centre for refreshments at the wonderful café!

 The distance is about 8 miles/13 kilometres with height gain of 1,420 feet/132 metres.

 The cost is £38 per person.
 Please book an pay below.
-You are booking with Rachel Bolton, who will lead the walk on the day will be guided either by Rachel or by Richard Tower.
+You are booking with Rachel Bolton, and the walk on the day will be guided either by Rachel or by Richard Tower.

 We meet in the car park of the National Stone Centre at Middleton near Wirksworth.
 The post code is DE4 4LS.
 Further information will be provided with your booking confirmation.

 The meeting time is 9:15am to be ready to set off at 9:30am.